United Nations laissez-passer: e-UNLP

 Effective 3 September 2012, all applicants for new LPs received by the UN Office in Geneva (UNOG) will be issued the new "e-UNLPs" and there will be no renewal of current UNLPs.
 The new "e-UNLP" is fully compliant with international standards established by the International Civil Aviation Organization (ICAO).
 These include the use of bio-chip technology, facial recognition identification and employs strict photographic standards for passport documents.
 All "e-UNLPS" will be issued with a five-year fixed duration, regardless of contract expiration and will not contain dependents.
 The validity period of the new e-UNLP cannot be extended and additional visa pages cannot be added.
 Existing LPs retain the validity date stipulated in the document.

-Limitations of a laissez-passer compared to a passport

-The UN laissez-passer is not treated as a valid passport for the purposes of obtaining an Electronic Travel Authorization to visit Canada.

 Persons not entitled to a laissez-passer

 Some categories of persons employed by or affiliated with the United Nations are not normally entitled to receive a laissez-passer, e.g.: goodwill ambassadors, Messengers of Peace, consultants of United Nations organizations and funds and programmes, experts on missions for the United Nations, and individual and institutional contractors.

 However, in accordance with section 22 of the Convention on the Privileges and Immunities of the United Nations, individuals who are designated as experts on missions for the UN may be issued a United Nations Certificate, which is not a legal travel document but serves to certify that the holder is travelling on official business on behalf of the UN or specialized agency or related organization.